open-telemetry/oteps/text/0000-standard-trace-query-api.md

   Unfortunately if you want to query traces for a specific platform you'd require some technical dependency on that platform (in the Kiali case, this one is the Jaeger API) which results in **vendor specific** solution.

+- This specification should prioritize traces api defenition as this is the most mature capability of OpenTelemetry and has a diverse backend platforms.

 ## Internal details

 This change will be an additional API and SDK where a specific set of common telemetry data query and search capabilites will be defined.